 Communication problems and difficulty following conversations can lead to a loss of confidence socially, and a tendency to withdraw.
 Loneliness can affect both physical and emotional health, leading to depression and low self-esteem.
 A live-in carer can provide company and can help facilitate social contact.

 People can become unsettled, restless and lost in the later stages of Alzheimer’s disease, which can increase the risk of wandering.
 It can be a real problem, causing stress to the family and putting the individual at risk of accident and injury.
 Live in home care for the elderly is one of the measure you can implement to avoid unnecessary accidents to your loved ones.

 Nutrition and nourishment

 Food is essential for fuel, fitness and to fight diseases.
 But shopping, preparing and eating food requires organisation, dexterity and thought.
 If your loved one is losing weight, or their kitchen has out-of-date food and unwashed pans, they may be losing the skills necessary to cook and care for themselves.
-More so, a specialist live in care will recommend and assist with the correct diet plan for your loved ones.
+More so, specialist live in care can recommend and assist with the correct diet plan for your loved ones.

 Disturbance of the body clock

 Alzheimer’s Disease and other causes of dementia can interrupt the body’s in-built rhythms of sleeping and waking.
 This may disturb your loved one’s sleep patterns, so that they become restless and agitated overnight.
 This can be exhausting and frustrating for any family carers, so that extra support and supervision is necessary.